nafigator/bash-helpers/README.md

 # bash-helpers
-Collections of handly functions for usage in Bash scripts
+Collections of useful functions for usage in Bash scripts